andreybleme/reverse-geolocation/README.md

 # reverse-geolocation
 Get a human readable address from geo coordinates :earth_americas:

 It converts geographic coordinates into a readable address.
-It also gives you a usefull json with address information about a according to a geocode.
+It also gives you a usefull JSON with address information according to a geocode coordinate.

 ## Why?

-Using APIs and services that provide geo-referenced information, what we received in response use to be something like: `40.714224,-73.961452`, geographic coordinates (latitude and longitude).
+Using APIs and services that provide geo-referenced information, what we receive in response use to be something like: `40.714224,-73.961452`, geographic coordinates (latitude and longitude).
 Having these coordinates in hand, we always have to find a way to transform it into a readable and usable format.